 Phone: 814-871-5399 quick003@gannon.edu OVERVIEW Literacy is the key to children's success and provides communication links with society throughout life.
 The Master of Education degree in Reading and the Reading Specialist Certification Program provide training to become a reading professional who can function collaboratively and in a variety of capacities.
 Preparation consists of theory, application, and implementation of research-based instruction and assessment practices.
 The Reading Specialist is trained in instruction and assessment techniques and given leadership opportunities to promote literacy programs for students, parents, other educators, and the community.
-The School of Education offers a Master of Education degree in Reading, including preparation for Reading Specialist Certification.
-The program can be completed online.
-OUTCOMES The Master of Education Candidate and/or the Reading Specialist Candidate: - Knows literacy history, theory, and methodology - Applies theory and knowledge of literacy instruction - Identifies, selects, and applies literature, textbooks, curricular materials as well as technology for all learners - Demonstrates the use and interpretation of formal and informal assessment procedures and communicates results and implications to appropriate stakeholders - Maintains indicators of student progress and achievement - Aligns Pennsylvania Language Arts Standards with instruction and assessment - Consults and collaborates using knowledge of literacy practices, including reading and writing processes - Demonstrates leadership in home, school, and community literacy environments ADMISSION REQUIREMENTS - A completed application for admission including 3 letters of recommendation - Official transcript showing completion of a Bachelor's degree from a regionally accredited college or university - Teacher certification and a 3.0 GPA on a 4.0 scale - Evidence by previous academic record that the applicant has the general ability and preparation necessary to pursue graduate study successfully PROGRAM OF STUDY Requirements for Reading Specialist Certification (27 credits total) GEDU 520 ESL Teaching Methods (3 credits online) GEDU 626 Foundations of Literacy in Elementary Programs (3 credits online) GEDU 627 Foundations of Secondary and Content Area Literacy (3 credits online) GEDU 631 Diagnosis and Correction of Reading Difficulties (3 credits online) GEDU 633 Diverse Learner Competencies for Reading Specialists (3 credits online) GEDU 640 Young Adult Literature (3 credits online) OR GEDU 641 Children's Literature (3 credits online) GEDU 645 Leadership and Current Issues Practicum and Seminar (3 credits online) GEDU 647 Assessment of Literacy Development/Clinical Application (6 credits) Candidates must successfully pass the Reading Specialist K-12 Praxis Exam and have a completed Master's degree for certification.
-Additional Requirements for Master of Education in Reading (33 credits total) GEDU 643 Overview of Curriculum Design (3 credits) GEDU 644 Student-Centered Action Research (3 credits) Principal K-12 Certification Program Director: Kathleen Kingston, Ed.D.
+OUTCOMES The Master of Education Candidate and/or the Reading Specialist Candidate: - · Knows literacy history, theory, and methodology - Applies theory and knowledge of literacy instruction - Identifies, selects, and applies literature, textbooks, curricular materials as well as technology for all learners - Demonstrates the use and interpretation of formal and informal assessment procedures and communicates results and implications to appropriate stakeholders - Maintains indicators of student progress and achievement - Aligns Pennsylvania Language Arts Standards with instruction and assessment - Consults and collaborates using knowledge of literacy practices, including reading and writing processes - Demonstrates leadership in home, school, and community literacy environments ADMISSION REQUIREMENTS - A completed application for admission including 3 letters of recommendation - Official transcript showing completion of a Bachelor's degree from a regionally accredited college or university - Teacher certification and a 3.0 GPA on a 4.0 scale - Evidence by previous academic record that the applicant has the general ability and preparation necessary to pursue graduate study successfully CURRICULUM REQUIREMENTS Requirements for Reading Specialist Certification (27 credits total) CEDIL 520 ECI Tanaliana Mathada (2 1:4-) GEDU 520 ESL reaching ivieulous ( 3 Cleans) - GEDU 626 Foundations of Literacy in Elementary Programs (3 credits) - GEDU 627 Foundations of Secondary and Content Area Literacy (3 credits) - GEDU 631 Diagnosis and Correction of Reading Difficulties (3 credits) - GEDU 633 Diverse Learner Competencies for Reading Specialists (3 credits) - GEDU 640 Young Adult Literature (3 credits) OR GEDU 641 Children's Literature (3 credits) - GEDU 645 Leadership and Current Issues Practicum and Seminar (3 credits) - GEDU 647 Assessment of Literacy Development/Clinical Application (6 credits) Candidates must successfully pass the Reading Specialist K-12 Praxis Exam and have a completed Master's in order to be eligible for certification.
+Additional Requirements for Master of Education in Reading (33 credits total) GEDU 643 Overview of Curriculum Design (3 credits) GEDU 644 Student-Centered Action Research (3 credits) English as a Second Language (ESL) Program Specialist-ONLINE Coordinator: Robin L. Quick, D.Ed.